acdm2020/HE-TIPS/README.md

 ## Instructions on Data Access
 Untargeted metabolomics data is available on MassIVE database [https://massive.ucsd.edu/] under the MassIVE ID MSV000090443.
 Feature based molecular networking data is available on GNPS https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=8068b7cb58f2465f97a15b3ce30d593c.
-All data used for analysis is available under ./data

 ## Organization of files

+### Input data
+All data used for analysis is available under `./data`

+### Data Analysis
-There are 4 main files that contain several analysis steps for this project
+There are 4 main files that contain several analysis steps for this project under `./code` :

-### Qiime2
-deicode.sh

-### R
-main_Fig1-2.R - code and analysis used for generating results and figures 1-2 main_Fig3-5.R -  code and analysis used for generating results and figures 3-5 function_lcms.R - functions used in main analyses files
+`deicode.sh` - code and analysis used for parts of figures 1-2 `main_Fig1-2.R` - code and analysis used for generating results and figures 1-2 `main_Fig3-5.R` -  code and analysis used for generating results and figures 3-5 `function_lcms.R` - functions used in main R files

 ## Citation